luislutz/BitMap/README.md

 Multifunction Eurorack Module with 8 Bit ADC and DAC in the Guts

+Basic Function:

+Conversion of analog voltage in 8 Bit digital value

+Possibility of swapping individual bits and switching them off manually, aswell as removing the bits in order via the voltage controlled Bitcrush-Knob

+Reconversion of digital 8 Bit value in analog voltage

+ADC and DAC can be used as completely seperate Units.
+ADC: 1 analog Input, 8 digital bit outputs based on the input voltage (Gates)

 Different Use Cases:

 Voltage Controlled Bitreducing of CV and Audio signals